CALIFORNIA HIGHWAY PATROL

 Some of the" Twin-V" motorcycle radios were experimentally replaced in approximately early 1958 by the new Motorola "Transistorized Dispatcher" hybrid motorcycle radios, a one-piece set which made extensive use of transistors and which was shock-mounted within a hard shell weather housing, usually over the rear fender, rather than in boxes at the saddlebag areas.
 Those sets were model T31-1-PH50 and were otherwise of the same power level and features as the older Twin-V radios, except for dramatically lower battery power consumption and extremely high reliability.
 These sets are generally referred to as "Motorcycle Dispatchers."
 Officers and technicians were ecstatic with the performance of these radios and squabbles often broke out over seniority as to who was to have the transistorized radio equipped cycles!
 These first generation Transistorized Dispatchers were slightly different than the ones shown below, in that until approximately late 1959, there was no microphone hang-up assembly on the left side of the control head, and the microphones were the same rounded style as shown on the "Twin-V" vacuum tube radios above.
 The Transistorized Dispatchers were an extremely successful and reliable product, and were made over an eleven year period and were used worldwide.
 They are probably the most recognized police motorcycle radio and were used in one model or another by CHP for over twenty years.
 This would have been a record, except that the GE Range mobile radios still in service as of 2010 have been in service since 1988!

-Photo below shows an early first generation T31-1 Series radio installation.
+Photo below shows an early first generation T31-1 Series radio installation with the NU 181 head above.
 Note the antenna was the style using the loading coil inside a small steel box with porcelain insulator, and this was the version with the soft vinyl cover over the radio mounting tray rather than the hard metal box as shown above and elsewhere.
 The "soft" cover is rare and few were so equipped.
-The T31-1 also had the original two-tone gray color scheme on the control head housing, unlike the AAT and BAT series radios which used all black control heads.
+The T31-1 also had the original two-tone gray color scheme on the control head housing, unlike the (late) AAT and BAT series radios which used all black control heads.
 The photo below should date from early 1958.

 Another photo from the same time period, probably between 1958-61: